williamngan/pts/guide/md/_0000_Introduction.md

 # What is Pts?

-Pts is a new libray that enables you to compose and visualize points.
+Pts is a new library that enables you to compose and visualize points.
 It revisited the ideas introduced in [Pt](https://medium.com/@williamngan/pt-93382bf5943e) (an experiment [library](https://williamngan.github.io/pt/) released 2 years ago), and updated its code and structure from the bottom up.

 ![Pt](./assets/pt.jpg)